jkahn117/aws-edge-blocking/README.md

 ## License

-This project is licensed under the Apache 2.0 License, see [License.md](License.md) for details
+This project is licensed under the Apache 2.0 License, see [LICENSE](LICENSE) for details

 ## Author